yt-project/libyt/doc/libytAPI/index.md

 ---

 ## Procedure
+It can break down into three stages, initialization, loading simulation data into Python and do in situ analysis during the iterative process in simulation, and finalization.

 Currently, `libyt` only supports loading simulation data with adaptive mesh refinement grid structure (AMR grid) to Python.[^1]

 <table>